ulfschneider/ulfschneider.github.io/_posts/blog/2015-07-24-supersize.md

 The momentum is being created by dynamic people, by experienced and skilled workers who responsibly and self-organizing produce results.
 People who can bear with complexity.
 For those people values and leadership are of much higher importance than centralized control and management.

 Agile values support dynamic and skilled knowledge workers.
-For your organization to be able to changeope with current market requirements, you may be forced into an agile working style by your market, whether you like it or not.
+For your organization to be able to cope with current market requirements, you may be forced into an agile working style, whether you like it or not.

 Problem class
 ---